 - It is easy to use.
 The interface of the software is so easy to use for both myself as the photographer and for my clients.
 It really helps to make sure that photos are uploaded properly and that photos can then be downloaded properly for the client.
 I love the clean look of the interface as well.
 It is very clear and concise.

 Overall I’m obsessed with CloudSpot.
 However, I should note that the one thing they don’t do is host video.
 I like to dabble in video and I include video services with a number of my sessions.
 However, CloudSpot does not allow you to upload video.
 So I’ve had to find another service to use to host video.
 This stinks and is a little clunky, but overall this one minor flaw is worth since I get all the other benefits.
 I will also note that CloudSpot lets you link to video in your client galleries.
 However you can only add one link per gallery and then the client can’t download the video from the gallery.
 If I was only an Indianapolis photographer and didn’t do any video CloudSpot would be perfect.
 But because of the video limitation it has one minor flaw.

 I hope you enjoyed my thoughts on CloudSpot.
 If you haven’t made the switch yet you should really consider it!!
-You can use my referral link here to get 25% off your purchase.
+You can use my referral link here to get 20% off your purchase.
+I hope you enjoy this discount code for CloudSpot.
 If they are running a promotion I believe the referral link will also get you 25% off on top of the current promo they are offering.